ICGC-TCGA-PanCancer/pancancer-bag/README.md

 !!!
 Important !!!
-If running this on EBI or other cloud where large memory instances are not available, enable the "SGE hack" as below:
+If running this on EBI or other cloud where large memory instances are not available, enable the "SGE hack" by passing sge_hack and swap_on as variables on the command line.

-- { role: workflow-bwa-dependencies, sge_hack: "True" }